mehmed2111/mehmed2111/README.md

 I build, maintain and improve applications for **Android and iOS**, working with REST APIs, cloud services, databases and connected systems.

-I also have hands-on experience with **Bluetooth Low Energy (BLE)** integrations, including device communication, data exchange and firmware update workflows.
+I have hands-on experience integrating **Bluetooth Low Energy (BLE) devices** into Flutter applications, primarily using **FlutterBluePlus**.

+My BLE work includes device discovery and connection, GATT service and characteristic handling, data read/write operations and OTA/FOTA firmware updates.

 My background includes native mobile development with **Java and Objective-C**, as well as **C/C++** development.